-As Nevada moves into reopening, here are our changes in policy and sanitation protocols.
+As Nevada adapts to live with COVID-19, here are our changes in policy and sanitation protocols.
 We hope you will continue to feel confident coming to classes and referring others to us!

 Cleaning and Sanitation

 - Increased disinfection of trouble spots.
 We have always cleaned the training center and mopped the floor once a week (before Puppy classes) with Trifectant.
-Starting when group classes open up again, we will spray door handles, bathroom fixtures, and other commonly touched surfaces after each class with Trifectant.
+As each trainer leaves, she will spray door handles, bathroom fixtures, and other commonly touched surfaces with Lysol spray.

 - Hand sanitizer has been placed at each client’s seat.
 Clients will be reminded to sanitize their hands upon entering the building, during class, and before leaving.

 - Every human in the building will be required to wear a mask which properly covers their mouth and nose.
 This includes children.
 If you or your children are unable or unwilling to wear a mask, please consider one of our online class options instead.
 Please be kind if your trainer reminds you to pull the mask up over your nose – it’s for everyone’s safety.

 - Each station in the training center will be spaced 6 feet apart.
 Watch for the tape on the floor to help you know when you’re crossing into another person’s space.
-Any interactive training exercises, or exercises that require moving about the room, will be modified to accommodate social distancing, or moved outdoors.
+Please try to stay 6 feet from other students.
 Since our class sizes are so small, this won’t be difficult.

 - Don’t bring it in.
 If you, or anyone in your immediate family or social “bubble,” are experiencing any symptoms of illness, please stay home.
 We will work with you to make sure you get to make up your class in a fair way.